-Your Mission in the Challenger Learning Center
+Your Expedition in the BP America Expedition Center

 In the year 2076, the United States is ready to take the next big leap in space exploration.
 After successfully operating a base on the Moon, called New Tranquility Base, the time has come to send a group of scientists to the planet Mars.
 These scientists have been training on the Moon for their journey.